Fort Wayne Citilink: CampusLink

 Debuted in 2009, CampusLink is a free shuttle service for students, faculty, and the general public to travel between the Indiana University–Purdue University Fort Wayne campus and Ivy Tech Community College's Coliseum and North campuses, as well as shopping and residential areas.
 It is a free shuttle service Monday through Friday 7:30 am – 8:30 pm.

 In Summer of 2012: The Citilink say the service will stay for two more years, the funding for this service will be share by IPFW and Ivy Tech until Spring of 2014.
 The Grant was ending in Spring of 2012.
 In 2015, the campusLink route was modified to serve primarily Ivy Tech Coliseum & North campus.
 IPFW funding was not renewed.

 Citilink's ridership

 In 2015, Citilink annual one way passenger trip ridership was 1,969,599.

 Hanna-Creighton Transit Center

 Hanna-Creighton Transit Center is located at Hanna and Creighton in Southeast Fort Wayne.
 It was built in 2005 with the Pontiac Library, Fort Wayne Urban League and CANI Headstart.
-The Amentities at this transit center there are two bus huts for three buses − 5, 6 and 7.
+The amenities at this transit center there are two bus huts for three buses − 5, 6 and 7.
 Easy access to Pontiac Library, CANI Headstart and Fort Wayne Urban League from this transit center.
-It has a circular drive for buses to pickup and dropoff and a waiting area in the Fort Wayne Urban League.
+It has a circular drive for buses to pickup and drop off and a waiting area in the Fort Wayne Urban League.